alwyn974/MyEpitechNotif/README.md

 ## Tips

-You can change the host, and port of the relay in `.env` file
+> You can change the host, and port of the relay in `.env` file

+> You can login into the app (graphically on linux/windows), and then copy the `cookie.json` file to your headless machine

 ## Troubleshooting

 - Error of puppeteer saying that chrome binary is not valid (or a message like this)

-> You need to install chromium-browser and specify the path in the `.env` file
+=> You need to install chromium-browser and specify the path in the `.env` file

 ## Thanks